ZacharyStair/watsonwork-gmail-oauth2/README.md

 You can now go back to
 [Watson Work Services / Apps](https://workspace.ibm.com/developer/apps),
-edit the **Messages** app and set its Webhook **Callback URL** to `https://<subdomain name>.localtunnel.me/weather`.
+edit the **Messages** app and set its Webhook **Callback URL** to `https://<subdomain name>.localtunnel.me/messages`, and set the authorization callback of your Google Cloud app to the same.

 ### Enabling the app Webhook

-Now that the app is running and listening for HTTPS requests at a public URL, you're ready to **enable** its Webhook on the Watson Work platform.
+Once the app is running and listening for HTTPS requests at a public URL, you're ready to **enable** its Webhook on the Watson Work platform.

 Go back to